 Check in with your belief system – Do you place much value on the material or are you a more spiritual person?
 Does public opinion matter a lot to you?

 Think long term.
 A huge deciding factor will be how you are going to feel about your purchase 6 months from now.
 Will you/her still enjoy wearing the ring?
 Or will the ring end up in some obscured drawer?

-If you are not willing to spend a good amount or spending a good sum of money is not an option, then you might want to opt for a simulant or other alternative that does not break the bank.
-Choose something that you can afford without losing sleep over.
-After all, it doesn’t make sense to start your new life together in debt and the symbolic meaning behind the ring is more important than carats or color.
+Ultimately, it boils down to this: spend only what you can afford and still feel happy about it.
+After all, it doesn’t make sense to start your new life together in debt.
+In my opinion, the symbolic meaning behind the ring is much more important than carats or color.
 Period.